eviltrout/ember-tv/README.md

 folder, however the [nodes.md](https://github.com/eviltrout/ember-tv/blob/master/slides/notes.md) file might be a lot more informative than the slides as they're much closer to what was said :)

+## Getting Started

+ember-tv is a standard [ember-cli](http://www.ember-cli.com/) project.

+To get started:

+1. Check out the project
+2. `npm install`
+3. `bower install`
+4. `ember serve`

+And you're off to the races!

 ## LICENSE

 The images are borrowed from the XBMC project and are available under